 “Wait a minute, this photo has been manipulated, trees don’t look like this in real life”.
 Yep, my point exactly!
 In media and advertising, images are simply a representation by a photographer or brand.
 They do not reflect the variety of unique individuals that exist and they should not be used as a guide to judge people or a set standard to aspire to, for they are very difficult to imitate.

+I snapped the photo of a poster at a store.
 This particular photographer has chosen to represent women’s legs with no knees.
 How do we go about deleting our knees?